nixworks/public/news/2010/11/4/README.md

 ##### Denial-of-service
 ### [An ongoing denial-of-service cyber attack knocks Burma off the internet, days ahead of the general election. ](/news/2010/11/4/an-ongoing-denial-of-service-cyber-attack-knocks-burma-off-the-internet-days-ahead-of-the-general-election.md)
-_Context: Burma, general elections, denial-of-service, cyber attack_
+_Context: denial-of-service, general elections, cyber attack, Burma_

 ##### Moorlands
 ### [More than fifty inmates at the Moorlands Young Offenders Institution in South Yorkshire, England, riot for the second successive night. ](/news/2010/11/4/more-than-fifty-inmates-at-the-moorlands-young-offenders-institution-in-south-yorkshire-england-riot-for-the-second-successive-night.md)
-_Context: England, Moorlands, Young Offenders Institution, South Yorkshire_
+_Context: Young Offenders Institution, South Yorkshire, England, Moorlands_

 ##### Government of Cambodia
 ### [The Cambodian government opens a "protest park" in the capital Phnom Penh, amid criticism from rights groups. ](/news/2010/11/4/the-cambodian-government-opens-a-protest-park-in-the-capital-phnom-penh-amid-criticism-from-rights-groups.md)
-_Context: Phnom Penh, Government of Cambodia_
+_Context: Government of Cambodia, Phnom Penh_

 ##### Pat Quinn
 ### [Pat Quinn is reelected as Governor of Illinois after a close election. ](/news/2010/11/4/pat-quinn-is-reelected-as-governor-of-illinois-after-a-close-election.md)